SimVascular/svFSIplus/README.md

  - LAPACK
  - MUMPS

-The Trilinos packages needed by svFSIplus are
+and with The Trilinos packages
 - Amesos
 - AztecOO
 - Epetra